 For what purposes we process the date and what is the legal basis for processing?

-We process personal data of our customers to fulfil the assignments, to interact with our customers and to invoice our services.
+We process personal data of our customers and the representatives of our business partners to fulfil the assignments/cotractual relationship, to interact with our customers and to invoice our services.
 This processing is based on contract between us and the data subject or our legitimate interest to fulfill the contract between us and the company which the data subject represents.
 We retain invoicing details and information required to identify our customers, such as passport copies, to fulfil our legal obligations.

 We process personal data of our potential customers to provide information on our services.
 This processing is based on our legitimate interest to do direct marketing.
 We truly believe that our way of working leads to cost efficient and business driven solutions which we provide for the benefit of our customers.
 In our opinion this processing helps you to make decisions on how you want to procure legal services and we have determined that this does not contravene with your interests or your fundamental rights and freedoms.
 Please note that you can object processing at any time.

 We retain customer and business partner data during the customer/contractual relationship and as long as necessary to fulfil our legal obligations, such as those stemming from the Accounting Act or the Act on Preventing Money Laundering and Terrorist Financing.
 After fulfilling the assignment, we may contact you to gather information on how we succeeded and whether we can assist you in another assignment.